 The published medical research clearly shows that most costochondritis (and Tietze’s Syndrome) is NOT a "mysterious inflammation" which nobody understands.
 That's why treating it like one doesn't fix it.

 There is a sort of mad disconnect between how most costochondritis is understood and fixed in manual physiotherapy in New Zealand, and how it is not understood and not fixed in most other places in the world.
 Our understanding of costo and how to fix it is based on the actual research.
 The "mysterious inflammation" idea is not.
 Yes, this is a crazy situation, and you are probably confused and still in pain because of it.
-Of course it’s not a mystery and of course it’s usually fixable.
+Of course it’s not a mystery and of course it’s usually readily fixable.

 Costochondritis is a scary and confusing (but not life-threatening) condition with pain where your ribs join onto your breastbone.
 Tietze’s Syndrome is just costochondritis with enough inflammation to cause obvious swelling at the rib joints on your breastbone - it’s not a whole different entity.
 Slipping ribs are the same sort of thing where the pain and clicking is further out to the sides at the costochondral junctions, where the bony curves of the ribs change to cartilage.